Strategic Research Development

 Nadeane leads capture planning and strategy development, prepares guidance documents and leads proposal preparation primarily for the College of Engineering.
 She also conducts review teams to support principal investigators in pursuit of research funding.
 Before coming to Ohio State in 2013, Nadeane worked in economic development and marketing in both the public and private sectors.

 She holds a JD from the University of Toledo and a BS BA from Bowling Green State University.
-She joined the PDO in June 2015.
+She joined the RDO in June 2015.

 Area of Focus: Translational Data Analytics Institute